 - 1. In the Policy Rules section, click and select the type of rule to define what the policy should do in response to a specific string in the XML file.
-Each policy must have at least one rule. - 2.
-In the Rule Content section, use the Condition tab to specify the XML properties and values that the policy searches for in the XML file that the policy reads.
+Each policy must have at least one rule. - In the Rule Content section, use the Condition tab to specify the XML properties and values that the policy searches for in the XML file that the policy reads.
 If the policy finds a match, it may or may not generate a metric record, depending on the rule type. - a.
-Click to create a new condition.
+Click sto create a new condition.
 New conditions by default use the equals operator. - b.
 Click > to expand the new condition. - c.
 In the Property field, specify the XML element or attribute that the policy searches for.
 You must specify the XML path from the XML metric tag to the property, separated by slash marks (/) (for example, /PerformanceAlert/Severity). - If you are working with sample data, you can drag and drop the XML element or attribute from the XML Properties list to the Properties field. - d.
 Select the pattern operator. - If you select the matches operator, you can type a pattern in the Operand field.
-For a list of available operators, see "Operator" on page 296. - e.
+For a list of available operators, see "Operator" on page 313. - e.
 In the Operand field, type the value or pattern that you want the policy to compare with the XML property.
 If you are working with sample data, you can drag the value from the Values list and drop it in the Operand field. - 3.
 Optional.
 If you are creating a rule of the type 'store on matched rule', set the attributes (Basic or/and Advanced) for metrics that you want the rule to override.
 All metrics on the Basic tab are required.
 Advanced attributes are optional.
 If default attributes are specified in the Defaults tab, you use the defaults or you can override them as described below. - 4.
-Optionally, use the Sample Data tab to drag XML properties (XML elements and attributes) and values to the attribute boxes.
-Alternatively, you can type the path to the XML property or value directly into the attribute box. - XML properties use the following syntax: <\$DATA:/<XML\property>> - < XML\property > is the XML path, separated by slash marks (/), from the XML tag to the XML element or attribute.

-BSM Connector replaces the XML property at runtime with the value of the specified XML element or attribute.
+Optional.
+Use the Sample Data tab to drag XML properties (XML elements and attributes) and values to the attribute boxes.
+Alternatively, you can type the path to the XML property or value directly into the attribute box. - XML properties use the following syntax: <\$DATA:/<XMLProperty>> - <XMLProperty> is the path from the root XML element of XML data to a specific XML element or attribute within that data.
+XML path uses slashes (/) as the path delimiters. - BSM Connector replaces the XML property at runtime with the value of the specified XML element or attribute.
 If you insert an XML value, the value will be used.

-Note: The Sample Data tab is empty if no sample data has been loaded into the policy or no XML data has been received for the policy.
-See also "Configuring the Data Source in REST Web Service Listener Policies" on page 166.
+Note: The Sample Data tab is empty if no sample data is loaded into BSM Connector or no XML data has been received for the policy.
+See also "Configuring the Data Source in REST

+Web Service Listener Policies " on page 189.

-5. Optionally, use the Mappings tab to add mapping definitions to the attribute boxes.
+5. Optional.
+Use the Mappings tab to add mapping definitions to the attribute boxes.

-Mappings are custom variables that you define in the mappings tab (see also "Configuring Metrics Rules in REST Web Service Listener Policies" on page 181).
-The default name of the mapping variable is map<XML\property>, for example mapSeverity.
+Mappings are custom variables that you define in the mappings tab (see also "Configuring Metrics Rules in REST Web Service Listener Policies" on page 205).
+The default name of the mapping variable is map XMLProperty>, for example mapSeverity.